San Miguel de Allende the Fascinating City

 The beauty of its cobbled streets, the warmth of the people, its beautiful architecture and delicious food are some of the reasons for having been named Cultural Heritage of Humanity by UNESCO in 2008 and Magic Town in 2002.

 My first encounter with San Miguel was a long time ago when I was a child.
-Now more than ever I can tell you is a site you should visit.
+Now more than ever, I can tell you this is a site you should visit.

 I want to share with you the best things to do when visiting San Miguel de Allende.